Thingy-project-red/thingy-host/README.md

 # thingy-host
-Collection of files needed for hosting the project
+Collection of files needed for hosting the project.